0123 Fundamentals of English

 4203 Contemporary Poetry (Chiefly American)***

-A survey of present-day prose, with emphasis on non-fiction works treating current ethnic or soci-political issues.
+A survey of present-day prose production with emphasis on non-fiction works treating current ethnic or socio-political issues.
+Pre: ENGL 1113, 1213, and 2123.

 4222 Contemporary Drama (Chiefly American)